NoTengoBattery/ruby-1/README.md

 - Plain Ruby

-This project was built using plain ruby and its functions are to compare and swap items in an array.
+This project was built using plain Ruby.

+## How to test

+For testing this sorting algorithm, you need to install `rspec` using `gem`.
+You can find more about `gem` in the Ruby documentation.

+- Change to the repository directory: `cd ruby-1`
+- Run the tests using `rspec`: `rspec --tty spec`

 ## Authors